Codigami/CFAlertDialog/.github/CONTRIBUTING.md

 Please do not be offended if we close your issue and reference this document.
-If you believe the issue is truely a fault in the project’s codebase, re-open it.
+If you believe the issue is truly a fault in the project’s codebase, re-open it.

 ## Pull Requests